sean-leichtle/Autocorrelation/README.md

 ## Java
 The [Autocorrelation](https://github.com/sean-leichtle/Autocorrelation/blob/main/Autocorrelation.java) class can be used to output the number of matching characters per shift of ciphertext to the console while the [AutocorrelationVisual](https://github.com/sean-leichtle/Autocorrelation/blob/main/AutocorrelationVisual.java) class displays the same information as a JavaFX line chart.

 In the latter case, to avoid employing a build system (e.g. maven or gradle), the use of Java 1.8 or "Java 8", which comes packaged with JavaFX, is recommended.
-This is a makeshift, idiosyncratic implementation requiring user input in the first two statements of the `start()`-method:
+The implementation requires user input for the ciphertext and desired number of shifts in the first two statements of the `main()`-method:

-- `AutocorrelationVisual acv = new AutocorrelationVisual("/* insert ciphertext here */");`
+- `String ciphertext = "/* Insert ciphertext here */";`
-- `Map<Integer, Integer> matches = acv.autocorrelate(/* input number of shifts here */);`
+- `int shifts = /* Insert desired number of shifts here */;`

 ## Python
 [autocorrfuncs.py](https://github.com/sean-leichtle/Autocorrelation/blob/main/autocorrfuncs.py) contains a series of functions for analysis via autocorrelation, while [autocorrelation.py](https://github.com/sean-leichtle/Autocorrelation/blob/main/autocorrelation.py) includes an object-oriented implementation of the same.
 Both versions allow for the output of results to the console or as a line chart.